This page has

-- Magento Commerce Cloud, versions 2.2.x and 2.3.x
+Adobe Commerce on-premises 2.2.x and 2.3.x

 "deadlock" error or the error "Deadlock found when trying to get lock; try restarting transaction."
 Cause

-As an example, it is a best practice to avoid a stuck MySQL database import by first putting your site in maintenance mode, to avoid getting SQL requests to the database that could cause deadlocks and a stuck database import.
+As an example, it is a best practice to avoid a stuck MySQL database import by first putting your site in maintenance mode to avoid getting SQL requests to the database that could cause deadlocks and a stuck database import.

-- Check your application, deployment, or MySQL logs for deadlock errors:
+Check your application, deployment, or MySQL logs for deadlock errors:

-- Check your MySQL process list for running processes with the command
+Check your MySQL process list for running processes with the command

 mysql -e 'show full processlist';